Thrithralas/DiscordAndDragons/README.md

 # DiscordAndDragons
 A simple discord bot designed to help D&D sessions over discord.
-## How to use
-1. Generate a Discord Bot Token for yourself
-2. Clone the git repository
-3. Build it.
-You can do this by opening a command promt or terminal and typing `dotnet publish -c Release -r linux-arm`.
-You can change the `linux-arm` to `win-x64` for windows.
-An alternative is running `dotnet build`.
-(Must have .NET Core 3.1 installed!)
-4. Run it.
-You can do that by navigating to the bin folder DiscordAndDragons/bin/Release/netcoreapp3.1/YOURVERSION and by doing `dotnet DiscordAndDragons.dll YOURTOKENHERE` on Linux and `DiscordAndDragons.exe YOURTOKENHERE` on Windows.
 ## Supported features
 ### Dicerolling
 The bot can simulate most neccessary dice rolls in D&D. The command for rolling dice is .r .roll or .dice (prefix can be changed in `Program.cs`)